wren-lang/wren/doc/notes/debugger.md

 - [ ] Test behaviour on fiber switches
 - [ ] Expand upvalue valid range to the whole function they are defined in
 - [ ] Static variables not used in a function are not visible to the debugger
+- [ ] patch bytecode for breakpoints and trap instead of checking constantly in loop

 **Smaller details**
 - [ ] Remove breakpoints maximum? would add dynamic allocation though.